30 Best and Worst Packaged Deli Meats

-Complexly spicy and satisfyingly moist, Aidells' sliced meat has a strong Louisiana accent without any antibiotics, nitrites, or added hormones.
-The same can't be said of Hillshire Farm's Chipotle Chicken Breast.
-Not only do they use nitrates, they also use natural mesquite smoke flavor, three different ingredients that contain MSG, and natural flavor instead of real spices.
-Oh, and did we mention just three slices are packed with a quarter of your day's worth of sodium?
-That's definitely not the solution to how to get rid of bloating.
+Complexly spicy and satisfyingly moist, Oscar Meyer’s sliced lunch meat is made without any antibiotics, nitrites, nitrates, or added hormones.
+The same can’t be said of Hillshire Farm’s Chipotle Chicken Breast.
+Not only do they use added nitrites, they also use natural mesquite smoke flavor, three different ingredients that contain MSG, and more “natural flavor” than real spices.
+Oh, and did we mention just three slices are packed with a quarter of your day’s worth of sodium?
+That’s definitely not the solution to how to get rid of bloating.

 Applegate Organics Roast Beef

 Hillshire Farm Deli Select Ultra Thin Sliced Roast Beef

 Leave the beef flavor and caramel color—er, we mean Hillshire Farm’s Roast beef—on the shelf and grab a package of Applegate Organics Roast Beef.
 Made from organic beef, which studies have found to be higher in heart-healthy omega-3s than conventional cuts, these slices will be the best meat for your French dip or sandwich with spicy horseradish.
 It may be pricier, but organic beef is one of the 20 foods you should always splurge on.

 Applegate Naturals Uncured Genoa Salami

 It’s salty, fatty, delicious, and a staple of every Italian sub.
 If you’re going to indulge, do so with your better body goals in mind and pick up a package of Applegate Naturals’ Genoa Salami.
 You’ll get the same flavor from Gallo (called Galileo on the East Coast) but for fewer calories and grams of fat and with an extra gram of protein.

 Hillshire Farm Naturals Black Forest Ham